Bayesian Nonparametric Models for Multiple Raters: a General Statistical Framework: BNP Rating Model

 Under this parametrization, $1/\sigma^2_j$ is the rater $j$'s specific reliability with mean $\beta_j$ and $\gamma_j$ is the shape parameter.
 We prefer this parametrization for interpretability purposes, which implies a simpler notation below.
 Conditional on subjects' true score $\theta_i$, $i \in \mathcal{S}_j$, larger values of $\sigma^2_j$ imply more variability across the ratings given by $j$ and might be interpreted as a poorly consistent rating behaviour.
 On the contrary, smaller values of $\sigma^2_j$ indicate less variability and higher consistency for $j$ across subjects. \\ We specify a DP prior with concentration parameter $\alpha_2$ and base measure $H_0$ for the four-dimensional vector $(\eta_j,1/\phi^2_j,\gamma_j,1/\beta_j)$, $j=1,\dots,J$:

 We assume mutual independence for the elements of the vector and choose $H_0=N(\eta_0, D_0) \times Ga(a_0, a_0/A_0) \times Ga(b_0, b_0/B_0) \times Ga(m_0, m_0/M_0)$, where $\eta_0$ and $D_0$ are mean and scale parameters, respectively; $a_0, b_0, m_0$ are shape parameters and $A_0, B_0, M_0$ are mean parameters.
 This formulation induces a DPM prior for raters' bias and reliability $\tau_j$ and $1/\sigma^2_j$.
 Figure \ref{Path} gives a graphical representation of the model.
 The independence assumption might be relaxed by employing a suitable multivariate base measure accounting for possible dependencies among the four elements of the vector.
-However, this implies a more complex specification which is beyond the purpose of this work.
+However, this implies a more complex specification, which is beyond the purpose of this work.
+Further constraints on raters' systematic bias $\tau$ are needed for identifiability purposes which are discussed in Section \ref{SC-DPM_sec}, after presenting the stick-breaking representation.